nir/jupylet/docs/programmers_reference_guide/getting_started.rst

 Python Programming Language
 ---------------------------

-Python is an awesome programming language to learn.
-It is both simple for kids to learn and powerful enough to be `one of the most popular programming languages <https://www.tiobe.com/tiobe-index/>`_ among computer scientists and programmers.
+Python is an awesome programming language.
+It is both simple for kids to learn and powerful enough to be `one of the most popular programming languages
+<https://www.tiobe.com/tiobe-index/>`_ among computer scientists and
+programmers.

 However, this reference guide is not designed to teach the Python programming